Sölve

 Sölve (Sǫlvi) was a sea-king who conquered Vendel-period Sweden by burning the Swedish king Eysteinn to death inside his hall.

+The Heimskringla states that Sölve was the son of Högne of Njardö, and that his home was located in Jutland.
+However, in the Historia Norwegiæ, an older source, he was instead described as a Geat.

+Early life

+Sölve appears in Hálfs saga ok Hálfsrekka, in a version from 1300.
+This saga relates that Sölve was the son of Högne, the Rich of Nærøya fyrir Naumundalsminni in Norway, and the brother of Hild the Slender.
+Sölve's brother-in-law, Hjorleiv, was the king of Hordaland and Rogaland.

+Ruler

-The Heimskringla relates that he was the son of Högne of Njardö, and that he had his home in Jutland, although according to the older source Historia Norwegiæ, he was a Geat.
-He pillaged in the Baltic Sea and at night they made shore in the hundred of Lofond/Lovund (perhaps Lovön or the Lagunda Hundred) where they surrounded a house and set it on fire, killing everybody inside.
-In the house there was a feast where the Swedish king Eysteinn was invited.
-Then Sölve and his men arrived in Sigtuna (now Signhildsberg) and declared that the Swedes had to accept him as king.
-The Swedes refused and fought Sölve for eleven days until they lost.
-Sölve then ruled Sweden until the Swedes rebelled and killed him.
+Sölve pillaged in the Baltic Sea.
+One night, Sölve and his men landed in the hundred of Lofond/Lovund (perhaps Lovön or the Lagunda Hundred), where they surrounded a house and set it on fire, killing everybody inside.
+Swedish king Eysteinn was attending a feast there.
+After this, Sölve and his men arrived in Sigtuna (now Signhildsberg) and declared that the Swedes had to accept him as king.
+The Swedes refused and fought Sölve for eleven days, but were defeated.
+Sölve then ruled Sweden until the Swedes eventually rebelled and killed him.

 Historia Norwegiae only relates that the Geats burnt Östen and his people to death inside his house.